compusom/Final/docs/excel_column_list_bitacora.md

-# Excel Column Names
+# Excel Column Names (Bitacora)

-This list records the exact column names present in the example file `Informe-Maran-IA (11).xlsx`.
-Future datasets should provide the same or similar columns.
-Accents and punctuation are kept as in the file to avoid ambiguities.
+This list records the column names from the file `Informe-Bitacora-FINAL (1).xlsx`.
+They appear in the order provided by that document.

 ```
 Nombre de la campaña